-To the North side is the main temple, a “kallanca” of rectangular plant and a single level, to which is posible going in from the place.
+To the North side stands the main temple, a “kallanca” of rectangular plant and a single level, to which is possible going in from the place.
 Onto its interior walls there are low niches, in addition to "boxes" of 1.60 in height framed by lithic rings.
 The scholars think that the latter would have served to contain mummified bodies, protected by a tissue tied to the aforementioned rings.

-On the east side of the square are three large two-level buildings, symmetrically arranged and accessible through a “double jamb” door; probably the residences of the local elite.
+On the east side of the square stand three large two-level buildings, symmetrically arranged and accessible through a “double jamb” door; probably the residences of the local elite.
 Some parts of the walls still retain the rigging used to support the roof.

-Next to these buildings is another “kallanca” of collective use, with six access spans.
+Next to these buildings is another “kallanca” of collective use, with six access spans

 Sector IV: TEMPLE HURIN AND ITS BACK ZONE

 The Temple hurin, dubbed by Sartiges "triumphal wall" is constituted by a wide wall, whose facade shows four doors of double jamb.
-At the eastern end is located a double jamb access port that allows access to the rear area, where stand two “kanchas” for camelids, animals that guaranteed the food supply or that were sacrificed during certain ceremonies.
+At the eastern end is located a double jamb access port that allows access to the rear area, where stand two “kanchas” for camelids, animals that guaranteed the food supply and that were sacrificed during certain ceremonies.
 In the open space related to the Hurin temple, there is also a house of very small dimensions and a kancha of ceremonial use.